So we had a drive-by caller called in Mr. Sterdley.

 Same guy you voted for.

-You realize under Barack Hussein, oh, this this income distribution gap, the income gap, the the uh whatever however it's portrayed, the wealth gap, income gap, inequality, what it has skyrocketed under Barack Obama.
+You realize under Barack Hussein, oh, this income distribution gap, the income gap, however it's portrayed, the wealth gap, income gap, inequality, it has skyrocketed under Barack Obama.

 It's just mathematics.

-Because the masters of the universe are gonna take care of themselves and not become paupers.
+Called quantitative easing is to make sure the stock market didn't plummet with the rest of the economy because the masters of the universe are going to take care of themselves and not become paupers.

 If they control the money, if they control the printing presses, why in the world should they ever go broke?